elastic/cloud-on-k8s/README.md

 # Elastic Cloud on Kubernetes (ECK)

-Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch and Kibana on Kubernetes based on the operator pattern.
+Elastic Cloud on Kubernetes automates the deployment, provisioning, management, and orchestration of Elasticsearch, Kibana and APM Server on Kubernetes based on the operator pattern.

 This is a beta version.

 Current features:

-*  Elasticsearch and Kibana deployments
+*  Elasticsearch, Kibana and APM Server deployments
 *  TLS Certificates management
 *  Safe Elasticsearch cluster configuration & topology changes
 *  Persistent volumes usage